Right Motivation in the Kingdom

 I knew I'd arrived at that point, that he had brought me to the place where he met with the Father.
 Do you have a place like that?
 It doesn't have to be a closet.
 It doesn't have to be an inner room.
 It could be a room where you're all to yourself, where you can shut away the world.

 You have a quiet place with the Lord.
-Do you have a quiet time habit with the Lord?
+Do you have a “quiet time” habit with the Lord?
 It's not for others.
 It's just for you and Jesus.
-Jesus models this Mark one, he says, and rising very early in the morning, while it was still dark, he departed and went out to a desolate place.
+Jesus models this in Mark 1:35 (ESV) “And rising very early in the morning, while it was still dark, he departed and went out to a desolate place,

-And there he prayed.
+and there he prayed.”
 He liked to go out away from people.
-Luke, chapter 5.
-Jesus often withdrew to lonely places and prayed.
-It was his habit.
+Luke 5:16 (NIV) “But Jesus often withdrew to lonely places and prayed.”
+It was His habit.

 Jesus had a habit.
 He liked to pray alone to his Father in these kinds of places.
 He told a parable one time about a Pharisee and a tax collector.
 I like how the parable starts.
-He goes, two men went up to the temple to pray.
+He says, Luke 18:10-13 (ESV) 10 “Two men went up into the temple to pray,

-Abstain from public prayer because you don't feel like you pray good enough.
-You're still thinking of your performance, if that's what you're thinking.
-I don't know how to pray in front of people.
-You're thinking about your performance.
+abstain from public prayer because you don't feel like you pray well enough.
+You're still thinking of your performance.
+If that's what you're thinking, I don't know how to pray in front of people, you're thinking about your performance.
 No, you're talking to God.

 He's not prohibiting public prayer.
-What he's cautioning against is wrong motives that you're praying to be overheard by others rather than God.
-So pray prayer is not a performance.
+What He's cautioning against is wrong motives, that you're praying to be overheard by others rather than God.
+So, prayer is not a performance.
 It's communion with the Father.

-And here's the third.
-He moves on to the third.
-He's talked about giving, he's talked about prayer.
-And now Christ calls us to right motivation.
-When we fast pursuing God's reply, not man's response, we fast seeking God's reply.
+Here's the third; He moves on to the third.
+He's talked about giving; He's talked about prayer.
+Now, Christ calls us to the right motivation.

 Our right motivation is important here.
-He says when you fast.
-Now, may I admit to you, I didn't grow up in a church tradition that talked a lot about fasting.
+He says, 16 “And when you fast,” Now, may I admit to you, I didn't grow up in a church tradition that talked a lot about fasting.
 We didn't talk a lot about it.

 Some of you may have and you know more about it.
 I had to grow into the understanding of this discipline of fasting.
-And so it's something I had to grow to understand more.
-And so I have fasted for certain reasons.
-My fasting has largely been because of desperation when I've been desperate for an answer to a question that was concerning me.
+It's something that I had to grow to understand more.
+I have fasted for certain reasons.
+My fasting has largely been because of desperation, when I've been desperate for an answer to a question that was concerning me.

-And it usually had something to do with direction, whether or not I was supposed to go this way or not.
+It usually had something to do with direction, whether or not I was supposed to go this way or not.
 It often was that, although sometimes it has been where I was desperate for an answer for a loved one that had gotten bad news from the doctor and I was praying for their healing and I fasted for those kinds of things.
-Sometimes when we as a church, we've called for a church wide fast because we were getting ready to foot onto a real faith journey that we knew if God doesn't show up, this ain't happening.
-So we've asked for a public fast and I've been part of those.
-Someone asked me in the lobby after first service because maybe I didn't make it clear enough.
+Sometimes we, as a church, are called for a church-wide fast because we are getting ready to foot onto a real faith journey that we knew if God didn’t show up, this ain't happening.
+So, we've asked for a public fast and I've been part of those.
+Someone asked me in the lobby after the first service a question, because maybe I didn't make it clear enough.

 Oh, man, I'm hungry.
 Oh, why are you so hungry?
 Let's go to lunch.
 No, I'm fasting to the Lord today.
 Can't go to lunch with you.